mwcz/rust-termdebug.nvim/README.md

     use_default_keymaps = true,
     -- Swap the gdb window and the program stdout window. swap_termdebug_windows = true,
+    -- The suffix to append to options in selection menus to pin that choice -- for the current session.
+For example, " [pin]" or " 📌" pin_suffix = " [pin]",
+    -- Persist breakpoints across Neovim sessions in a workspace-local file -- (.rust-termdebug.nvim/breakpoints.json in the workspace root)
+    persist_breakpoints = false,
+    -- Enable Telescope integration for listing breakpoints -- Requires telescope.nvim to be installed
+    enable_telescope = false,
     -- This is used to configure Vim's built-in g:termdebug_config on -- startup.
 If you already have g:termdebug_config set in your config, -- this option will be ignored.